uclapi/uclapi/frontend/README.md

 ```

 ## View
-To see the dashboard you must start the django server and fake shibboleth app (see backend readme) then navigate to [localhost:8000/dashboard](localhost:8000/dashboard).
+To see the dashboard you must start the django server (see backend readme) then navigate to [localhost:8000/dashboard](localhost:8000/dashboard).
 The static files are served up by the Django server.

 ## Things to note